 If you’re reading Copyblogger, you’re undoubtedly a writer, content marketer, or some other type of wizard of words.

 You’re a writer.
 Why haven’t you written a book?

 Maybe the idea is too big and scary.
 I’m living proof that it’s not as hard as you might think to face those fears, move forward, and get your book out into the world.

-Here are seven secrets Paris and Seth know that you may not know about getting a book written and published:
+Here are seven secrets published authors know that you might not know about getting a book written and published.

 1. You don’t have to accept rejection

 Many people never write their Great American Novel because they think someone might not like it.

 We writers are sensitive souls and fear of rejection is real.
 The secret is: you don’t have to accept rejection.

 Have you ever heard of Mark Victor Hansen?

 He’s one of the guys who wrote Chicken Soup for the Soul — a book that has made millions of dollars and spawned countless spin-off products.
 Yet, that book was rejected 140 times.
 Mark believed in his book, refused to accept the rejections, and kept going.